rui314/mold/docs/mold.md

 * `--no-undefined`:
   Report undefined symbols (even with `--shared`).

 * `--noinhibit-exec`:
   Create an output file even if errors occur.

 * `--pack-dyn-relocs`=[ `relr` | `none` ]:
   If `relr` is specified, all `R_*_RELATIVE` relocations are put into `.relr.dyn` section instead of `.rel.dyn` or `.rela.dyn` section.
 Since `.relr.dyn` section uses a space-efficient encoding scheme, specifying this flag can reduce the size of the output.
 This is typically most effective for position-independent executable.

   Note that a runtime loader has to support `.relr.dyn` to run executables or shared libraries linked with `--pack-dyn-relocs=relr`.
-As of 2022, only ChromeOS, Android and Fuchsia support it .
+As of 2022, only ChromeOS, Android and Fuchsia support it.

 * `--package-metadata`=_string_:
   Embed _string_ to a `.note.package` section.
-This option in intended to be used by a package management command such as rpm(8) to embed metadata regarding a package to each executable file.
+This option is intended to be used by a package management command such as rpm(8) to embed metadata regarding a package to each executable file.

-* `--pie`, `-pic-executable`, `--no-pie`, `-no-pic-executable`:
+* `--pie`, `--pic-executable`, `--no-pie`, `--no-pic-executable`:
   Create a position-independent executable.

 * `--print-gc-sections`, `--no-print-gc-sections`: